xiaoz119/ISICAS22_FCC/README.md

 ````
 The script to the run the post-instancing and then make the evaluation automaticlly.
 (You need to remove and reload the semantic result every time when start a new evaluation)

-## Fast Channel Clustering (FCC)
-The /PC_cluster/my_cluster includes the FCC cluster which we published in ISICAS2022